-For many companies, the full transformation of HR has yet to happen, even though the transition of transactional process activity into regional Shared Services centers, and creation of Centers of Excellence for strategic processes for many has been a significant advance over the inefficient mix of centralized and decentralized processes that existed before Shared Services.
+For many companies, the full transformation of HR has yet to happen, even though the transition of transactional process activity into regional Shared Services centers and the creation of Centers of Excellence for strategic processes for many has been a significant advance over the inefficient mix of centralized and decentralized processes that existed before Shared Services.
 However, many inefficiencies often remain.
 As one example, for many companies, when an employee moves to a new position within the company, HR processes are so different it is more like starting a new job at a new company than it is completing an internal transfer where internal processes are consistent and familiar.

-Full transformation suggests starting with a new blueprint to create a completely new HR Operating Model to define HR Operations, Business HR, and Center of Expertise, and the interfaces between each component of HR Service delivery.
+Full transformation suggests starting with a new blueprint to create a completely new HR Operating Model to define HR Operations, Business HR, and Center of Expertise, and the interfaces between each component of HR Service Delivery.

 A PeercastTM in our HR Shared Services area featured a global company with over $15B in annual revenue with customers and operations around the globe, discussing candidly their experience with rethinking HR service delivery.
-The transformation had support of the CEO, with the transformation of HR being undertaken as part of a company-wide transformation project.
-Because project effort was split between Process Redesign at 40%, Change Management at 40%, and New Technology at 20%, having senior level support was critical to ensuring the Change Management component was addressed effectively.
+The transformation had the support of the CEO, with the transformation of HR being undertaken as part of a company-wide transformation project.
+Because project effort was split between Process Redesign at 40%, Change Management at 40%, and New Technology at 20%, having senior-level support was critical to ensuring the Change Management component was addressed effectively.

-The goal of the HR transformation project was to move from / to:
+The goal of the HR transformation project was to move from/to:

-- A US-centric approach / Truly global data, processes and capabilities
+- A US-centric approach / Truly global data, processes, and capabilities

 - Qualitative analysis (without data) / Data-driven decision making